 10. You’ll need a visa

 To enter Cambodia, you’ll need a Visa.
-You can do that before you go or sort it out when you arrive, which costs $30US per person for a tourist Visa and takes around 5-10 minutes to get sorted (if the queue is empty).
+You can do that before you go or sort it out when you arrive, which costs USD$30 per person for a tourist Visa and takes around 5-10 minutes to get sorted (if the queue is empty).
 If you do plan to get your Visa on arrival, make sure you have a spare passport photo with you, they’ll need it to issue your Visa.
+If all that sounds too hard, online services like Byevisa are a handy way to get things sorted without the headaches.
 Some countries in ASEAN do not need a visa.
 Read more here.

 11. Prepare for some questionable toilets